 1. Volume KPI for Contracts

-You probably already know the volume of contracts that your legal department receives on a weekly or monthly basis.
+You may already know the volume of contracts that your legal department receives on a weekly or monthly basis.
 To derive true value from this metric, you need to go beyond the mere number of contracts received and apply contract complexity to contract volume.

 First, you will need to classify your contracts into levels of complexity, such as “Simple,” “Moderate,” and “Complex.”
 This can vary based on contract length, quantity of redlines, origin of template, or amount of time to review.
 Examples of Simple contracts can include renewals or amendments to existing contracts.
 Moderate contracts can include internal template contracts with minimal redlines or amendments that involve more than an extension of the term.
 Complex contracts can include those on vendor-paper, SaaS contracts, contracts requiring collaboration between multiple stakeholders, or ones with significant regulatory issues.